Diesel generator fuel consumption can be calculated using the following formula:

 Running costs spike when diesel generators operate inefficiently.
 Let’s pinpoint what drives that change.

-The fuel consumption of a diesel generator depends on load size, engine efficiency, generator size, and ambient conditions.
+The fuel consumption of a diesel generator depends on load level, engine efficiency, generator sizing, and ambient conditions.

 Several variables influence how much diesel your generator will use per hour.
-First, load plays a big part.
-A generator running at 25% load burns diesel differently than one at 75% or full load.
-Efficiency drops when the load is too low or too high.
-That’s why we always aim for optimal loading, usually around 70–80%.
+Load percentage plays a major role.
+A generator running at 25% load burns fuel very differently than one operating at 75% or full load.
+Efficiency drops when the load is too low or too high, which is why optimal loading is typically around 70–80%.

 Engine Design Matters